The Two RV Gypsies: Full-Time RVers

 The RV and toad of the two RV Gypsies at Chehalis Thousand Trails

-Below are the only other pictures Karen Duquette took of the park in 2013 - the adult rec hall and pool when they were there to use the Wi-Fi to see what is in the area to do.
+Below are the only other pictures Karen Duquette took of the park in 2013 - the adult recreation hall and pool when they were there to use the Wi-Fi to see what is in the area to do.
 Glad they had a mini laptop as well as the PC, which helps for everything except working on this very large website.

 balcony of the adult rec hall at Thousand Trails Chehalis